 Most of the historic buildings in Georgia—in its cities, small towns, and rural countryside—are vernacular in character.
 Vernacular architecture can be difficult to define and is often characterized by what it is not: it is not high-style design created by professional architects and based on academic or theoretical principles.
 Rather, it is the skill of traditional building construction passed from one generation of builders to the next in a practical hands-on way through the use of materials, form, and ornamentation.

-The Midway Museum is the home to a prodigious collections of heirloom furnishing, paintings, artifacts and historical documents as well as genealogical books of reference that many prominent families and their ancestors donated from the colonial period.
+The Midway Museum is the home to a prodigious collection of heirloom furnishings, paintings, artifacts and historical documents as well as genealogical books of reference that many prominent families and their ancestors donated from the colonial period.

 A resource featuring highly detailed maps of Southern forest, urbanization, and other data-set based maps.